 Were you reliant on the borrower in some way?

-There is an additional point here that can help if you were financially linked to the borrower in some way.
+This additional point can help if you were financially linked to the borrower in some way.
 For example, they may pay part of your rent/mortgage/household bills, you may have taken out a loan or car finance for them that they are repaying, they may pay you child maintenance.

 In all these cases, the SAR should show that the lender considered what your finances would be like if the borrower stopped contributing in this way.
-Because if the borrower loses his job or stops having any contact with you, you won’t just have to make the guarantor loan repayments but will be left short of money for your own expenses and debts.
+Because if the borrower loses his job or stops having any contact with you, you won’t just have to make the guarantor loan repayments – often you will be having to cover more or all of the household expenses .

 So does the SAR information show that the lender considered what your situation would be in this situation?